grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 ### Halt the compactor

-The Cortex cluster continues to successfully operate even if the compactor is not running, except that over a long period (12+ hours) this will lead to query performance degrade.
+The Cortex cluster continues to successfully operate even if the compactor is not running, except that over a long period (12+ hours) this will lead to query performance degradation.
 The compactor could potentially be the cause of data loss because:

-- It marks blocks for deletion (soft deletion)
+- It marks blocks for deletion (soft deletion). _This doesn't lead to any immediate deletion, but blocks marked for deletion will be hard deleted once a delay expires._
 - It permanently deletes blocks marked for deletion after `-compactor.deletion-delay` (hard deletion)
 - It could generate corrupted compacted blocks (eg. due to a bug or if a source block is corrupted and the automatic checks can't detect it)

-**If you suspect the compactor could be the cause of data loss, halt it**.
+**If you suspect the compactor could be the cause of data loss, halt it** (delete the statefulset or scale down the replicas to 0).
 It can be restarted anytime later.

 When the compactor is **halted**: